-The estimated contents and specified application rates are given in Clause 8 of Annexure MRTS09.1.
+The nominated bituminous stabilising agent content is given in Clause 8 of Annexure MRTS09.1.

-If a bituminous stabilising agent content is not stated in Clause 8 of Annexure MRTS09.1, the content shall be 3% of the dry mass density of the material to be stabilised.
+If a bituminous stabilising agent content is not stated in Clause 8 of Annexure MRTS09.1, the content shall be 3.5% of the dry mass density of the material to be stabilised.

 A nominated bitumen content outside 3% shall be considered by the Pavement Designer with regards to the effect on the Volume of Binder (Vb) value used in the Asphalt Fatigue Relationship for CIRCLY design.
+Refer to Transport and Main Roads Pavement Design Supplement (PDS), Section 6.7 Foamed bitumen stabilised materials for more details.